dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-copilot-data.md

 #### Does dbt Copilot store or use personal data?

-The user clicks the AI assist button, and the user does not otherwise enter data.
+The user clicks the dbt Copilot button, and the user does not otherwise enter data.

 #### Does dbt Copilot access my warehouse data?